 - Obstruction of the bowel if a lot of wax was consumed

-- Rash, fever, hives, swelling, redness of eyes, and difficulty breathing in case of an allergic reaction
+- Rash, fever, hives, swelling, redness of eyes, and breathing difficulties in case of an allergic reaction

 Once you notice these symptoms, call 911 immediately or rush the person to the emergency room.
 If possible, take the candle with you and provide the doctors with any information about what time they ate the wax, the amount, and the symptoms you have noticed.